-Key feature is its completely furred long tail.
-Fur colour is sandy yellow to orange.
-Very small ears in contrast to very large black eyes.
+Key features of the Hazel Dormouse are its completely furred long tail, sandy yellow to orange fur and very large black eyes.
 Body length ranges from 6-9cm, with the tail being an additional 5-8cm long.
-Average weights range from 17-20g.
+Average weights range from 15-22g.

 Our team of leading experts are helping to breed dormice for the national reintroduction programme.
-Not only that, Wildwood also manages the studbook for the species.
+Wildwood also manages the national studbook for the species.
 For more information on our Hazel dormouse work, visit our conservation page.

-One of only three British mammals that hibernates (bats and hedgehogs).
-During hibernation, the body temperature of a hibernating dormouse falls to that of its surroundings and its heart and breathing rate slow down by 90% or more.
+The dormouse is one of only three British mammal species that hibernates (the other two are bats and hedgehogs).
+During hibernation, the body temperature falls to that of its surroundings and its heart and breathing rate slow down by 90% or more.
+It can hibernate from October to May.